mistakelly/Data-structure-and-algorithm-in-python/README.md

 what is linked->list Datastructure ??

-linked -> list is a type of Datastructure that stores elements in memory in form of  nodes where a node has the element and a pointer to the
+linked -> list is a type of Datastructure that stores elements in memory in form of  nodes where a node has the element and a pointer to the next node, the